Q: "How old were you when you auditioned?"

 Member/writer/producer Thornton, Fradkin & Unger

-1974 Release of "Pass On This Side" (TFU)
+1974 Release of "Pass On

 "God Bless California" Single (TFU) (Top 20 Benelux)